allpro/form-manager/README.md

 ```

 **ALL form options and logic is set in the form-configuration.**
-<br>There is _no_ form configuration visible in the mark-up.
+<br>There is _no_ form configuration visible in the markup.
-This keeps presentation components 'dumb' so they can focused on appearance.
+This keeps presentation components 'dumb' so they can focus on appearance.

-Cosmetic properties can be added to the form-fields as normal.
+Cosmetic properties can be added to form-fields as normal.
-Field 'labels' are cosmetic because they are a presentation choice,
+Field 'labels' are cosmetic because they are a presentation choice.
-and do not affect the 'data'.
 However, FM can store a 'displayName' for use in error messages and for
 auto-generating ARIA field attributes.

 **FM easily handles very complex custom forms.** For example:
 A form can spans multiple screens, with some controls inside modal popups.
-Since FM does not 'wrap' markup, the page structure does not matter.
 Just pass `props.form` to integrate any sub-component with a FM instance.

 See